cw2236/UbiComp-Project/README.md

 - Hyperparameter tuning using GridSearchCV
 - Model evaluation with confusion matrices and ROC curves
 - Cross-validation for robust model assessment
-- Support for both CPU and GPU training

 ## Requirements

 - Python 3.8+